celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-rc1.md

 export CELO_VALIDATOR_GROUP_VOTE_SIGNER_ADDRESS=<YOUR-VALIDATOR-GROUP-VOTE-SIGNER-ADDRESS>
 ```

-Produce the proof-of-possession needed to authorize the keys:
+Produce the proof-of-possessions needed to authorize the vote signers:

 ```bash
 # On your local machine